fchoi0505/School_District_Analysis/README.md

 -- Scores by school size:  as with school spending, the Thomas High School ninth graders need to remain in the total school count to account for their attendance at the school.
 Removing the ninth graders' with the student count is relevant for their infuence on the passing percentages for math and reading but not relevant for comparing the categories of school sizes within the district.

 -- Scores by school type:  the ninth graders' scores and impact on school passing percentages are irrelevant to the categorization of Thomas High School's school type as their scores would not change that Thomas High School is a Charter school.
-But, if the school type was a filtering/correlation parameter, then the updated passing percentages (math, reading, overall) would affect how Thomas High School compares to other schools within the Charter school type categorization and how it impacts Charter schools compared to District schools.
+And based on the precision used for these scores, no impact is visible following Thomas High School score modification.

 ### Challenges and Difficulties Encountered

 No challenges were encountered during the analysis.
 But assumptions or additional actions that needed to be made include:

 *By removing the Thomas High School ninth graders' scores, the passing percentages (math, reading, and overall) were re-calculated to only include and reflect the passing percentages for the tenth through twelfth graders at the school (e.g. Thomas High School student count used to calculate a passing percentage only includes tenth through twelfth graders).
 As a result of this modification for Thomas High School, all passing percentages were impacted.
-If looking at the total district or a larger set of schools, the performance analysis impact is minor and negligible in certain groupings because only one school was modified.
-But if looking at a smaller set or comparing specific schools with Thomas High School, the modification impact is more visible with regards to performance.
-When analyzing non-performance related data points (e.g. data not related to subject scores or passing percentages), the modification made for Thomas High School ninth grade scores is not taken into consideration and true school student totals are used.
+But because the ninth graders' impact to Thomas High School overall percentages was minor, the summary dataframe values' precision (e.g. increasing or decreasing it) can reflect the modification impact.
+Higher precision shows the modification impact while lower precision for those summary percentages values does not reflect the modifications made.

 *No other evidence of academic dishonesty was found in other schools.